bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 So there are two variants here.
 Either you have, you know, the 2-of-2 of, let's say A and B are the main keys and C is the backup key.
-So you put a `MuSig` of A and B as the internal `Taproot key`, and then you either have a single script, which is C and A or B, but alternatively, because `Taproot `has the script tree notion, you can have two scripts in there, both of which are in fact each a 2-of-2 `MuSig`, one of A and C and one of B and C and this is actually more private and a bit cheaper too.
+So you put a MuSig of A and B as the internal Taproot key, and then you either have a single script, which is C and A or B, but alternatively, because Taproot has the script tree notion, you can have two scripts in there, both of which are in fact each a 2-of-2 MuSig, one of A and C and one of B and C and this is actually more private and a bit cheaper too.

 **Tim Ruffing**: 00:47:38